keshavnagar/react-one/src/notes/lecture32/2Css.md

 we also add borders to both like i add that thing i dont use padding in the button i just use the padding inside the strong for looking cool ui now i add the border radius

+in flex start and end , the transhition is not work but in translate x 0 and transtale x 32 or any reading is use to do same thing with smooth transhtion x is for horizontal direction

+in border i use same width border - 4 but for smooth transhition i add in first off time is transparent and in on time i add the border - 4 but this time instead of transparent i use the border-color